 Are you using toothpaste?
 Closeup also contains , an antibacterial agent in toothpaste which helps fight up to 99 percent of bacteria and helps prevent plaque, tooth decay, and gum infection.
 Talk about a triple threat!

 It Helps Lift Plaque

-Poor dental hygiene eventually leads to plaque, otherwise known as the white gunk made of remaining buildup between your teeth and on your gums.
+Poor eventually leads to plaque, otherwise known as the white gunk made of remaining buildup between your teeth and on your gums.
 You don’t have to worry about that though as long as you’re armed with your toothpaste’s deep-cleaning formula and a good floss!